 A student health clinic and first aid centre is situated within the University.
 It is staffed by three qualified medical practitioners, assisted by two nursing sisters.
-The medical service although therapeutic is not intended to entirely replace private or community health services.
-Thus, where chronic or continuing conditions are revealed or suspected the student may be referred to a private practitioner or to an appropriate hospital for specialist opinion and/or treatment.
+The medical service although therapeutic is not Intended to replace private or community health services.
+Thus, where chronic or continuing conditions are revealed or suspected the student may be referred to a private practitioner or to an appropriate hospital.
 The health service is not responsible for fees incurred in these instances.
 The service is confidential and students are encouraged to attend for advice on matters pertaining to health.

 The service is available to all enrolled students by appointment, free of charge, between 9 am and 5 pm Mondays to Fridays.
-For staff members, immunizations are available, and so is first aid service in the case of injury or illness on the campus.
+For staff members, immunizations are available, and first aid service in the case of injury or illness on the campus.